nikos/wscBot/README.md

 wscBot
 ======

-Bot for making incredible wise guesses about next soccer games for the botLiga
+Bot for making incredible wise guesses about next soccer games for the botLiga.

 ## botliga & co ##